TenTrans/TenTrans/example/WMT21/WMT21-low-resource-MNMT.md

 ### 2.6 Pretrain

-In addition to the above methods that utilize high-resource language paired with low-resource languages, we also experiment with pretraining models that pre-trained on massive text to transfer knowledge to the target task.
+In addition to the above methods, we also experiment with pre-trained models that trained on massive text to transfer knowledge into the target task.

-We employ open resource pre-train model m2m-100, our experiments are based on the m2m-100 1.2B_last checkpoint:
+We employ open resource pre-trained model m2m-100, the experiments are based on the m2m-100 1.2B_last checkpoint:

 | encoder-embed-dim | encoder-ffn-embed-dim | encoder-attention-heads | encoder layers |
 | ----------------- | --------------------- | ----------------------- | -------------- |
 | 1024              | 8192                  | 16                      | 24             |

-- Parameter settings in fine-tuning refer to fine-tuning mBART.
+- Parameter settings in fine-tuning is the same as fine-tuning mBART.
-- ca--oc：firstly we employ multilingual fine-tuning on the pre-trained model till the updates reach 20w/110w, after that we continue with bilingual fine-tuning using genuine parallel data.
+- ca--oc：firstly we employ multilingual fine-tuning on the pre-trained model till the updates reach 200K/1.1M, after that we continue with bilingual fine-tuning using genuine parallel data.
   - We try merely use genuine data or use genuine data concatenated with pseudo data in multilingual fine-tuning and we finally adopt the latter one.
-- ca--ro：since the results after multilingual/bilingual fine-tuning do not show improvement over the original pre-train model, so we directly utilize pre-train model without fine-tuning.
+- ca--ro：since the results after multilingual/bilingual fine-tuning do not show improvement over the original pre-trained model, so we directly utilize pre-trained model without fine-tuning.

 We exploit ca--oc、ca--ro data obtained through sentence-level knowledge distillation and continue to train on 8-4 multilingual model trained above.
 Finally, we get a new model named **rich-m2m-KD**.